theAgingApprentice/aaStringQueue/README.md

 [<img src="/img/pioLogo.png" width="20" height="15">](https://platformio.org/) PlatformIO plugin [embedded software](https://en.wikipedia.org/wiki/Embedded_software) application [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).

-If you are using the standard Arduino IDE for your project then you should probably avoid using this library unless you are comfortable navigating the subtle differences bewteen how your envoronment works vs. how the environment used to create this library behaved.
+If you are using the standard Arduino IDE for your project then you should probably avoid using this library unless you are comfortable navigating the subtle differences bewteen how your envoronment bahaves and how the environment used to create this library behaved.

 ## Code dependencies
 This library requires that your project include the following Arduino libraries: